Wertasile/EasyNote/README.md

 # BackEnd
 As stated previously, the backend has been powered by AWS SAM.
-We make two AWS SAN templates for the backend, so that we can define the resources needed to Create, Save and Update Users for Authorisation Purposes as well as the resources needed so that users can manipulate Notes.
+We make two AWS SAM templates for the backend, so that we can define the resources needed to Create, Save and Update Users for Authorisation Purposes as well as the resources needed so that users can manipulate Notes.

 ## Authorisation and Users
 We create a microservice to add and update user accounts.
 The following steps are required to do this.
 The template file to perform this can be found here :